MaistoV/BSpenaHPQC/doc/Hadoop.md

 ## Hadoop Cluster Configuration <a name="clusterconfig"></a>
+A Hadoop cluster is highly configurable through the parameters settings and the supported modes.

+### Supported Modes
+Hadoop supports three different modes<sup>[[11]](References.md#modes)</sup> :
+* `Standalone Mode` : Hadoop is configured to run in a single-node as a single process on a single Java Virtual Machine (run on a single Java process).
+* `Pseudo-distributed Mode` : All the daemons run on different Java processes.
+This mode uses only a single node and the cluster is simulated, so  all the processes inside the cluster runs independently to each other.
+* `Fully-Distributed Mode` : There are multiple nodes used to run master and slaves deamons and the data are distributed across the different nodes.

+### Parameters Settings
-A Hadoop cluster can be configured by setting the configuration parameters of the three layers in the `site-specific configuration files` such as:
+The parameters can be configured in the `site-specific configuration files`, such as:
 * core-site.xml.
 * hdfs-site.xml.
 * mapred-site.xml.
 * yarn-site.xml.

-Besides. there are `read-only default configuration files` which contain the configuration parameters deafult values :
+Furthermore, Hadoop provides the `read-only default configuration files`with default parameter values:
 * core-default.xml.
 * hdfs-default.xml.
 * mapred-default.xml.
 * yarn-default.xml.

+These values are used when the parameters are not explicitly set in the **-site.xml* files.

 ## TestDFSIO <a name="testdfsio"></a>
-TestDFSIO benchmark is a read and write test for HDFS<sup>[[11]](References.md#dfsio)</sup> and describes how faster a cluster is in terms of I/O. Benchmark results are saved in *TestDFSIO_results.log* file (in the current local directory) and printed in to stdout.
+TestDFSIO benchmark is a read and write test for HDFS<sup>[[12]](References.md#dfsio)</sup> and describes how faster a cluster is in terms of I/O. Benchmark results are saved in *TestDFSIO_results.log* file (in the current local directory) and printed in to stdout.

 The benchmark syntax is the following
 ```bash